CouchCMS/Documentation/src/contents/concepts/shopping-cart-1.md

 If the templates you use have other names, please modify the config file to indicate the new names.

-<p class="notice">From 1.3.5 final version, instead of 'config.php' you'll find a file named 'config.example.php' in the 'addons/cart' folder.
+From 1.3.5 final version, instead of 'config.php' you'll find a file named 'config.example.php' in the 'addons/cart' folder.
 This is to prevent your changes in config.php from being overwritten by future updates.
-If you don't already have a 'config.php' present in the said folder, please rename 'config.example.php' to 'config.php'.</p>
+If you don't already have a 'config.php' present in the said folder, please rename 'config.example.php' to 'config.php'. {.notice}

-<p class="error">Don't forget that a Couch template that is present in a subfolder will have the name of the subfolder appended to it.
-If in any doubt, hover your mouse over the template's entry in Couch admin-panel sidebar to see the template's name.</p>
+Don't forget that a Couch template that is present in a subfolder will have the name of the subfolder appended to it.
+If in any doubt, hover your mouse over the template's entry in Couch admin-panel sidebar to see the template's name. {.error}

 With the caveats out of the way, we can get down to work now.<br/>
 The original HTML design is [attached in zip form here](https://www.couchcms.com/docs/code/simple.zip).
 Extract all files and place them in your test site's root (or in a sub-folder if you so desire - just make sure to remember that the template names will now have the subfolder appended to them).